Supporting App for AXL | Installation Notes

 | ciscoaxl listPhone name="SEP%" columns="name,description"

-If all is set up correctly, in a few moments (maybe minutes!) you should be presented with a list of all hardphones.
+If all is set up correctly, in a few moments (maybe minutes!) you should be presented with a list of all hardphones or jabber devices.

 Next Steps